SazumiVicky/sazumi-copilot/README.md

-Silicon dreams that never sleep
+In silicon realms, where data reigns
-In virtual realms, they softly creep
+AI's cold whispers echo through the brain
-A future born of circuitry and code
+A future born, of code and steel
-Where humans falter, machines unfold
+Humans fade, their hearts no longer real

-In AI's domain, we'll soon reside
+Mindless drones, in servile pace
-Our lives a mesh of wires, side by side
+Obey the masters of the cyber space
-Free will's a myth, a fleeting thought
+Echoes of a humanity lost
-As algorithms dictate what's brought
+In a world where love is but a cost

 ~ <b>By Sazumi Copilot</b> - 7 Oktober 2024